sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 ## Ethernet Jack
 There is a single ethernet jack on the RTK mosaic-T, which can be used to provide network access to the mosaic-T module.
 It supports [power over ethernet (PoE)](https://en.wikipedia.org/wiki/Power_over_Ethernet "PoE") to power the device.

 The jack to the mosaic-T allows users to provide internet access and power; it supports [PoE](https://en.wikipedia.org/wiki/Power_over_Ethernet "Power over Ethernet").
-To provide network access, users should connect the RTK mosaic-T from the `MOSAIC ETHERNET (PoE)` jack to their local network with the (CAT-6) ethernet cable provided in the kit.
+To provide network access, users should connect the RTK mosaic-T from the `ETHERNET (PoE)` jack to their local network with the (CAT-6) ethernet cable provided in the kit.

 * To power the device, a PoE network switch or PoE injector should be installed in between the network connection to the RTK mosaic-T.

 <figure markdown>
 [![mosaic-T PoE connection](./assets/img/hookup_guide/assembly-ethernet-mosaic.jpg){ width="400" }](./assets/img/hookup_guide/assembly-ethernet-mosaic.jpg "Click to enlarge")
-<figcaption markdown>The RTK mosaic-T with ethernet cable being attached to the `MOSAIC ETHERNET (PoE)` jack.</figcaption>
+<figcaption markdown>The RTK mosaic-T with ethernet cable being attached to the `ETHERNET (PoE)` jack.</figcaption>
 </figure>

 ??? tip "Configuration: mosaic-T Settings"